xma711/notebook/linux/small_computer/beaglebone_black/README.md

 	- "l" (cape is still being loaded),
 	- and "L" (cape loading has completed).

-the available binary overlay files can be found in /lib/firmware. name of overlay device tree: [PART_NUM]-[VER].dtbo, where [PART_NUM] is the part number and [VER] is the hardware version associated with the overlay.
+The available binary overlay files can be found in /lib/firmware.
+Name of overlay device tree: [PART_NUM]-[VER].dtbo, where [PART_NUM] is the part number and [VER] is the hardware version associated with the overlay.

 To load an overlay manually from userspace, the overlay must be a compiled .dtbo file that is located in the firmware directory of the root filesystem.
 The part number associated with the overlay (not the full file name of the .dtbo file) is echo'd into the slots file to load the overlay.